michelacameletti/risultati_modello_inla/README.md

 - Line 443: the method for population exposure could go up

-- Figure 3: when the captions of the figures reflect the long variable name the figure would be more easy to read.

 - Figure 5: using a lower range would provide more contrast in the plots.
 They are very blue now